“Do not worry overmuch, I assure you that you are in good hands,” Jimena assures me.

 The last man to come in is a Lord as well though his aura feels like something is missing.
 He wears a scowl under bushy eyebrows and shoulder-length gray hair.
 His suit is also the color of ash, and shows a lean but muscular physique.
 His face is a bit older than the average vampire and with his steely eyes, he is like a wolf.
 He surveys the room calmly and without apparent interest.

 And to think I was impressed a few days ago.
 Forget about depopulating a small town, there is enough might in this room to destroy an army.
-Of course, they will probably never accept to fight side by side.
+Of course, they will probably never agree to fight side by side.

 The three newcomers take the elevated seats to my left and behind Constantine.
 They are diagonal compared to us, and their position gives them a commanding view of the proceedings to come.